Skip to Content

 Processing our Chicken or Gutting a Chicken

-If butchering a chicken for the first time is intimidating to you, trust me, if we can do it, you can.
-Well, mostly if I can do it, you can do it.
+If butchering a chicken for the first time is intimidating, trust me, if we can do it, you can.
+Well, mostly, if I can do it, you can do it.

 The worst part for me is the actual gutting of the chicken.
-Oh man, but when I think about the fact we were able to know what it ate, how it was raised and butchered, it was worth it.
+Oh man, but it was worth it when I think we could know what it ate and how it was raised and butchered.

 After scalding, the feathers will easily peel off.
 You remove all the feathers.